tphummel/blog/_posts/2016-10-08-activity-tracking-for-pets.md

 \* Creating and managing multiple accounts for the same service can be a little tricky.
 IFTTT doesn't allow you to invoke a single channel more than once, which is why we are creating multiple accounts.
 Two tips help smooth this out:

 1. Modern email providers will accept [address aliases](https://support.google.com/mail/answer/12096?hl=en).
 You can create multiple accounts for a service under distinct email addresses that all route to your single email inbox.
 An example would be tom@gmail.com, tom+spot@gmail.com, tom+fido@gmail.com.
-2. use a password management tool to help you manage these many accounts without repeating passwords, storing them insecurely, or choosing passwords that are too simple.
+2. use a password management tool to help you manage these accounts without repeating passwords, storing them insecurely, or choosing passwords that are too simple.